CONTROL AND PREVENTION

 COUNSELLING.

-The activities of this group (GIMIP) include:
+The GIMI activities include:

 Bioessays.